fugue/fugue-client/README.md

 For CLI documentation and examples, see the [Fugue docs site](https://docs.fugue.co/cli.html).

-For information about enabling a client in your account, see the [API Reference](https://docs.fugue.co/api.html).
+For information about enabling a client in your account, see the [API User Guide](https://docs.fugue.co/api.html).
 More details of the underlying Swagger API are available [here](https://docs.fugue.co/_static/swagger.html).

 This project is under active development and is not yet stable.
 Commands will